Table of Contents

 Under New Jersey’s Law Against Discrimination (LAD) and the federal Americans with Disabilities Act (ADA), people with disabilities may bring their service animals to all public accommodations, including libraries.
 Examples of work or tasks performed by a service animal include, but are not limited to:

 The ADA defines a service animal as a dog that is individually trained to perform tasks or do work for the benefit of a person with a disability.
 In some circumstances, a miniature horse who is individually trained also qualifies as a service animal under ADA.
-The work or task a service animal has been trained to provide must be associated with the individual’s disability.
+The work or task a service animal has been trained to provide must be trained to perform a task that is associated with the individual’s disability.

 New Jersey law recognizes physical, mental, developmental, and psychological disabilities, so a dog that is individually trained to assist with any of these disabilities should qualify as a service dog.